 Almost all banks offer automated transfers between your checking and savings accounts.
 Automation makes it easy to choose when, how much and where to transfer money to.
 You can even split your direct deposit between your checking and savings accounts.

-Chime will automatically round up transactions to the nearest dollar and transfer the round-up into your savings account.
-The more you use your Chime debit card, the more you build your savings.
+SoFi Bank will automatically round up transactions to the nearest dollar and transfer the round-up into your savings account when you use your debit card.

 2. Switch to a high-interest savings account

 Over a decade ago you could find multiple banks offering 4-6 percent annual returns.
 Not today though, unless you switch to an online high-yield savings account.